chbatey/chbatey.github.io/_drafts/graalvm-docker-small-images.md

 ### Compile a native image

 If you're on Linux you can do this on your laptop, otherwise you will have to do it in a VM or in a Docker Container.
-This is because native image builds a binary for your current platform and we plan to put it in a Linux Docker image so we need it to be a Linux native image.
+Native image builds a binary for your current platform.
+For Docker images that should be Linux.

 Compile the following Java application: